-On Silver Nova, Silversea Introduces S.A.L.T.’s First Chef’s Table
+On Silver Nova and Silver Ray, Silversea Introduces S.A.L.T.’s Chef’s Table

 Before the sunset, a ballet begins on Silver Nova’s deck 10.
 It’s a carefully designed choreography, the hands of the chefs moving swiftly, lining up knives and cutting boards, organizing bottles full of condiments and fresh ingredients.
 They’re setting up the line, while the front of house team arranges 18 mise en place on the immaculate counter where until a few hours before guests had taken their afternoon S.A.L.T.
 Lab session.